Gen Z Arbitrage Bots on Prediction Markets: The New Quants Emerging From LATAM

-Gen Z Arbitrage Bots Are Exposing Prediction Market Inefficiencies
+Gen Z Arbitrage Bots Are Reshaping Prediction Markets

 What happened and why it matters